CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 >>>

 ```
-As you can see, Jordi() and George() do exactly the same and can be used in the same way.
+As you can see, Jordi() and George() do exactly the same job and can both be used in the same way.
 Note that the lambda definition does not include a "return" statement.
-Also we can put a lambda definition anywhere a function is expected, and we don't have to assign it to a variable at all, as we could see in the following examples:
+We also can use a lambda definition anywhere a function is expected, and we don't have to assign it to a variable at all, as we can see in the following examples:

 ```
 >>>